dploeger/disclaimr/README.md

 ## Introduction

-**Disclaimr** is a [milter daemon](https://www.milter.org/), that dynamically adds mail disclaimers or footers to filtered mails.
-Additionally, it includes a Django-based web administration user interface to easily let non-technical people manage the disclaimers.
+**Disclaimr** is a [milter daemon](https://www.milter.org/), that dynamically adds mail disclaimers (also called footers) to filtered mails.

+It uses [Django](https://www.djangoproject.com/) for database abstraction and to present an easy-to-use web UI for non-technical staff.

 It has the following features:

 * Easy to use (and role-based) web user interface to allow non-technical staff